 - Ensure you have a device that is correctly configured to generate performance data.
-You can use many consumer Android devices without modification.
-A list of the consumer devices that Arm have tested to support Streamline is available from Supported Devices. - If you are building your own device software, ensure that your kernel configuration includes the options that are described in Kernel configuration menu options. - Ensure you have installed Python 3.8, or later.
+You can use most consumer Android devices without modification. - If you are building your own device software, ensure that your kernel configuration includes the options that are described in Kernel configuration menu options. - Ensure you have installed Python 3.8, or later.
 Python is used to run the streamline_me.py script, which configures and collects data for headless captures on Android devices. - Ensure you have installed Android Debug Bridge (adb).
 The adb utility is available with the Android SDK platform tools, which are installed as part of Android Studio.
 Alternatively, you can download the latest version of adb from the Android SDK platform tools site.